 - 3.2 By far the most important of these old price indexes was the C Series Index which was the principal retail price index in Australia for almost forty years.
 It was first compiled in 1921 with index numbers compiled back to 1914.
-C Series Index numbers were compiled for: - (i) the capital city in each of the six states; - (ii) four of the larger towns in each of the six states; - (iii) weighted average of five towns (including the capital city) in each of the six states; - (iv) weighted average of the six state capital cities; - (v) weighted average of thirty towns (including the capital cities); and - (vi) three additional towns Whyalla, Port Augusta, and Canberra. - 3.3 The C Series Index was reviewed in 1936 and a slightly revised regimen was introduced following that review.
-The regimen then remained unchanged until the C Series Index was discontinued.
+C Series Index numbers were compiled for: - (i) the capital city in each of the six states; - (ii) four of the larger towns in each of the six states; - (iii) weighted average of five towns (including the capital city) in each of the six states; - (iv) weighted average of the six state capital cities; - (v) weighted average of thirty towns (including the capital cities); and - (vi) three additional towns Whyalla, Port Augusta, and Canberra. - 3.3 The C Series Index was reviewed in 1936 and a slightly revised selection of goods and services was introduced, which then remained unchanged until the C Series Index was discontinued.